 In addition to NATA, the task force that developed the consensus statement comprises seven other groups, including American College of Sports Medicine, Gatorade Sports Science Institute, National Strength and Conditioning Association, United States Army Research Institute of Environmental Medicine, American Orthopaedic Society for Sports Medicine, American Medical Society for Sports Medicine and American Academy of Pediatrics.

-As of July 28, 2015, the seven key recommendations of the statement have been adopted by state high school athletic associations in thirteen states (Connecticut, New Jersey, Texas, North Carolina, Georgia, Iowa, Arizona, Florida, Arkansas, Utah, Missouri, Mississippi, and Alabama) and are under active consideration in many others.
+As of March 17, 2016, the seven key recommendations of the statement have been adopted by state high school athletic associations in fifteen states (Connecticut, New Jersey, Texas, North Carolina, Georgia, Iowa, Arizona, Florida, Arkansas, Utah, Missouri, Mississippi, Rhode Island, Alabama, and Nebraska) and are under active consideration in many others.
 In those states that have adopted the guidelines, there have been ZERO heat stroke deaths in high school athletics.

 1. Casa DJ, Csillan D. Preseason heat-acclimatization guidelines for secondary school athletics.
 J Athl Train.
 2009;44(3):332-333.